-In accordance with the Act of 84, Regulation E-1, and Regulation E-2 PSAR and FSAR have to be submitted to the Regulatory Body when applying for constructing and operating licenses.
+In accordance with Regulation E-1, and Regulation E-2 PSAR and FSAR have to be submitted to the Regulatory Body when applying for constructing and operating licenses.
 In the same documents the requirements for the commissioning program as well as for testing and operating procedures are defined.